AIT-Lablink/lablink-fmusim/docs/examples.rst

 Start the configuration server by executing script :github_blob:`run_config.cmd <examples/0_config/run_config.cmd>` in subdirectory :github_tree:`examples/0_config`.
 This will make the content of database file *test-config.db* available via http://localhost:10101.

-**NOTE**:
-Once the server is running, you can view the available configurations in a web browser via http://localhost:10101.
+.. note:: Once the server is running, you can view the available configurations in a web browser via http://localhost:10101.

-**TIP**:
-A convenient tool for viewing the content of the database file (and editing it for experimenting with the examples) is `DB Browser for SQLite <https://sqlitebrowser.org/>`_.
+.. seealso: A convenient tool for viewing the content of the database file (and editing it for experimenting with the examples) is `DB Browser for SQLite <https://sqlitebrowser.org/>`_.

 Example 1: Dynamic simulation using an FMU for Model Exchange
 =============================================================